JacquesCarette/Drasil/CodeOfConduct.md

 Reports can be made by contacting the maintainers directly.

 ## Attribution
-This Code of Conduct is adapted from the Contributor Covenant, version 2.1, and based on advice from ChatGPT.
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/3/0/code_of_conduct/), version 3.0, and based on advice from ChatGPT.